mdaeron/isoForam/readme.md

 ## Large data sets

-The WOA23 and GLODAPv2 data are not included here but conveniently located `readme` files are included in their place, with the corresponding URLs and instructions as to which files are needed.
+The *Breitkreutz et al.* (2018), WOA23, and GLODAPv2 data are not included here but conveniently located `readme` files are included in their place, with the corresponding URLs and instructions as to which files are needed.

 ## CSV output